Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/escn_exporter/index.md

 Blender ESCN exporter
 =====================

+Note:
-.. note:: This chapter relates to the Blender plugin called "Godot Blender Exporter",
+ This chapter relates to the Blender plugin called "Godot Blender Exporter",
           which can be downloaded here: https://github.com/godotengine/godot-blender-exporter

 This plugin can be used to export Blender scenes in a Godot-specific scene format